taylorpaddock/readmegenerator/README.md

 ## Installation

-In Visual Studio Code or a similar application open your integrated terminal tied to the index.js of this project and run 'npm install'.
+In Visual Studio Code or a similar application open your integrated terminal tied to the index.js of this project and run 'npm install' or 'npm i'.
 This will download all packages needed to run the application.

 ## Usage

-Type in 'node index.js' to run the application.
+In the integrated terminal, type in 'node index.js' to run the application.
 This is the best way to cut down time spent formating a README file.
 See the below gif to see how the application should run.
 <br>
 <br>